MossMilkRat/DynamicMemory/README.md

-/memory-view - Opens the memories panel /memory-relationships - Opens the relationships panel /memory-timeline - Opens the timeline view /memory-export - Exports all memory data to JSON
+/memory-view - Opens the memories panel /memory-relationships - Opens the relationships panel /memory-timeline - Opens the timeline view /memory-analyze - Analyzes all existing messages (catch-up for ongoing chats) /memory-export - Exports all memory data to JSON
 ```